 Handling Specialty’s engineering team works closely with end-users to establish an efficient and safe method of transferring the engine into the work cell and to hand-off the engine to the lifting system.
 Typically, engines are maneuvered into position inside the work cell via manually/automatically guided vehicles or engine transporters.
 Once position inside the work cell is confirmed, the lift will lower and dock with the engine’s tooling mount or hardback.
 The lifting system will raise the engine allowing the transporter to leave the cell and then position the engine to the correct elevation for assembly operations.
 Past projects have also included synchronized dual lift systems designed to accept engines from overhead type conveyors or cranes.

 Handling Specialty’s unique approach creates a safe work environment for employees, engines and equipment by incorporating many redundant safety features into each design.
-These types of safety features often include secondary anti-fall protection systems to protect against a catastrophic failure, redundant braking solutions, dead man style operator interfaces and programmable safety laser scanners.
+These types of safety features often include secondary anti-fall protection systems to protect against a catastrophic failure, redundant braking solutions, Momentary operation style push-button operator interfaces and programmable safety laser scanners.

 Electronically and/or mechanically synchronized drive systems provide for accurate and repeatable positioning, smooth motion characteristics and simple motion control.
 In addition to the precise lift/lower capabilities, these systems can be designed to accommodate multiple axis of motion with fully automated, synchronized and coordinated movements for pitch, yaw, roll and tilt.

 Control of all axis of motion can be fully automated or sequenced by operator intervention.
 Operator interfaces range from simple push buttons to high performance, touch screen HMI’s for simple and seamless communications between the user and the control system.
 Full color visual displays of the equipment, security access login, data collection, performance optimization, maintenance planning and diagnostic tools are a few typical features that can be incorporated into the system controls.